kiwimaples/Dbot/README.md

     find more details on how to work around this issue in the [macOS notarization](https://firefox-source-docs.mozilla.org/testing/geckodriver/Notarization.html) section of the documentation*

-3. Download the file to directory:
+3. Download or move the file to directory:
 ```Dbot/Dbot_automated_tests```

 4. The setup for firefox driver is complete